 If you’re looking for green initiatives to make your company more planet-friendly, here are some of the prime examples:

-Make the switch to renewable energy sources
+Switch to renewable energy sources

 It’s now easier than ever to access green energy packages.
-As well as the selection of specialist green energy providers operating in the market, many mainstream providers now offer green energy tariffs that allow you to purchase all of your electricity and gas from renewable sources.
+As well as the selection of specialist green energy providers, many mainstream providers now offer green energy tariffs too – giving you greater choice to purchase all of your electricity and gas from renewable sources.

-Arrange energy audits
+Arrange an energy audit

-Increase recycling, and reduce waste
+Increase recycling, reduce waste

 Focus on green procurement

-‘Green procurement’ refers to purchasing goods and services that cause minimal environmental impact.
-For example, buying recyclable products and equipment that is designed to reduce energy or water consumption.
+Green procurement or green purchasing policy (GPP) refers to purchasing goods and services that cause minimal environmental impact.
+So, for example, buying recyclable products and equipment that are designed to reduce energy or water consumption.